BatchDrake/ASignInSpace/The_Message/analysis/5ch4um1.md

 (You already knew that because you watched the 3b1b video, that's good.)

-I thought it might be a good idea to write different scripts that do one thing each, so I first copied a script that would create the points of the curve, and then write those points to a text file.
+I thought it might be a good idea to write different scripts that each would do one thing well, and use text as input and output, because text appears to be a universal interface.
+So I first wrote/copied a script named hilbertpoints.pl that would create the points of the curve,and then write those points to a text file.
 The next script, print.pl, could be used for other things as well, just as a side note.
+(There are comments at the beginning of each script that explain their usage)
 It takes coordinates as input, and contains the 256x256 starmap image as a hardcoded 2d array.
 Give it x and y coordinates, and it tells you if the point is a 0 or a 1.
 The (pseudo-)Hilbert curve I created would cross each point in the square.
 I wrote these resulting points to another file.
-Then I wrote (mostly copied together that is) another little Perl script, which would take  8 bit bitstrings with a "0b" prefix as input, and convert them to decimal, octal, and hexadecimal, and write the binary data to a file.
+Then I wrote (mostly copied together that is) another Perl script named convert.pl, which would take  8 bit bitstrings with a "0b" prefix as input, and convert them to decimal, octal, and hexadecimal, and write the binary data to a file.
 The resulting image would look as follows:
 ![junk](https://github.com/5ch4um1/ASignInSpace/assets/36307725/8e51d38c-7a37-44a2-9e78-6e28553b8739)